Frequently Asked Questions

 Reimbursement of travel costs to come and see us at our Hoi An office

-A second-hand computer if this would be of benefit in their course work (year 12)
+A second-hand computer if this would be of benefit for their course work (year 12 and university)

 We may also give medical support to the child’s main care-giver